How to Design an Employee Benefits Package

 - Employer Contributions to Health Savings Accounts (HSA): According to SHRM’s 2019 Healthcare and Health Services report, more than 50% of employers offered HSAs alongside high-deductible health plans.
 Better still, 39% of these employers made contributions to their employees’ HSAs.
-It goes without saying that helping your team bolster healthcare savings can go a long way towards recruitment and retention.
+It goes without saying that helping your team bolster healthcare savings by lessening their employee contribution percentage can go a long way towards recruitment and retention.

 - Employee Assistance Programs (EAPs): Given everything that’s already happened in 2020—a once-in-a-century pandemic and record unemployment, for example—EAPs seem a natural fit for the upcoming year.
 An EAP assists workers with personal or work-related problems that may impact their job performance, health, and mental and emotional wellbeing.
 They also generally offer free and confidential assessments, short-term counseling, referrals, and follow-up services for employees.

 - Personalized Supplementary Benefits: In the same 2019 SHRM mentioned above, the study points out that “supplemental insurance plans provide both convenience and value for the employer and the employees.”
 By focusing on personalization—benefits that match an employer’s workforce demographics—teams can craft voluntary packages that draw increased interest and enrollment.
 For example, if your staff base typically falls between 25 and 30 years old, it would make sense to offer childcare benefits.